sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/30-mapping.md

 **Offboard**: run `vision_localization_offboard.py --offline` on the Pi.
+You can use 'r' to toggle collecting flight data, when you press it the second time, it is written to a file called "flight_data.txt".
-On the offboard computer run `offboard_slam.py`.
-This will make the map, but there is currently no way to use the map to localize.
+  On the offboard computer run `offboard_offline.py` to make the map using the recorded flight data.
+Currently, there is no way to localize using this map.

 Online SLAM runs but not in real time, even offboard.
 Therefore we do